z33pX/Stock-Price-Prediction-With-Indicators/README.md

 # Stock-Price-Prediction-With-Indicators

-This program is for experimenting and testing with indicators of the technical analysis for predicting prices of stocks.
+This program is for testing and experimenting with indicators to predict prices of stocks.
 The prediction is based on a recurrent neural network.
+You can find all following listed variables in `main.py`

 Indicators
 -